wwwwaiting/FlourishingBusinessCanvasApp/deliverables/README-02.md

 Additionally, when user **single click** a sticky, under the header they will be an extra box on the left side of the page displaying all the stickies under the box where the current selected sticky is in.
 This is useful when there are too many stickies in a box.

 Furthermore, on the right side of the header, users can input the **title** of the FBC and **name** of the creator, **export** the FBC as json, svg, png or pdf.
 Or **search** within the canvas.

- * How do you access it?
-Are accounts pre-created or does a user register?
-Where do you start? etc.

-Users who receive invitation emails from our partner (admin) will register as manager by entering the email which they receive the invitation.
-For other regular users, they'll need to wait for approval once they finish signing up.

- * Provide clear steps for using each feature described above